Skip to content

 Beneficiaries Now Adults (or Now Deceased)

-If your will says your children get their inheritance in a lump sum at age 21, and they're now 40, you probably want to reconsider.
+If your will says your children get their inheritance in a lump sum at age 21, and they are now 40, you probably want to reconsider.
 If a named beneficiary has passed away, does your plan address that (does it go to their children, back to your estate, or to alternates)?
 Review these specific provisions.

 Missing Self-Proving Affidavit

-Power of Attorney That Banks Won't Honor
+Power of Attorney That Banks Will Not Honor

 Some older powers of attorney are written in language that confuses banks and financial institutions.
 Modern institutions often request their own form or certified copies.
 During a review, test whether your existing POA would be accepted by your bank and brokerage.
 If not, get a new one drafted in language institutions will recognize.